 - Kivalliq Mine Training Society

-A basic introduction to Accounting Training for Sage 50 and Sage 300 software program was held with Avery Cooper Financial Corp. – March 21 to 30, 2016 in Chesterfield Inlet.
+A basic introduction to Accounting Training for Sage 50 and Sage 300 software program was held with Avery Cooper Financial Corp. – March 21 to 30, 2016 with the Hamlet of Chesterfield Inlet.

 Question: What are my career options with a ‘HIGH SCHOOL DIPLOMA’ versus my career options ‘WITHOUT A HIGH SCHOOL DIPLOMA’?

-Answer: For further information, we suggest you talk to your local school Guidance Counsellor/your Teacher or visit the local Nunavut Arctic College for information.
-You can also visit an agency that offers Education and Career Counselling services such as: www.hrsdc.gc.ca
+Answer: For more information, we suggest you talk to your local school Guidance counsellor, Teacher or visit local Nunavut Arctic College, Learning Centre for information.
+You can also contact an agency that offers Education or Career Counselling services with Service Canada

 Question: Where can I get information/applications about student financial assistance/grants?